13 Day Self-Drive Tour, Accommodated

 Namibia is one of the most sparsely populated countries in the world and this 13-day self-drive tour will show you the vastness and breathtaking landscapes of this dry land.
 Climb the dunes of the Namib Desert, see the extraordinary Erongo Mountains, marvel at ancient rock art in the Damaraland, explore the Etosha National Park on game drives and go hiking on the Waterberg Plateau.

-- Swakopmund: Quad biking, sand boarding, skydiving, day trip to the seal colony at Cape Cross (all optional)
+- Swakopmund: quad biking, sand boarding, skydiving, scenic flight, day trip to the seal colony at Cape Cross (all optional)

 Min. number to guarantee tour: N/A